Ahmad Rida Huhu: Major works

 Huhu has translations of French literature, as well as an intellectual activity represented by his short stories, as he is considered the pioneer of the short story in Algeria.
 "Yafel, The Star of Literature" (original: yāfl nǧm ālādb), "The Valley's Son" (original: ābn ālwādy), "The Last Adib" (original: ālādyb ālāẖyr), “Ghada Umm al-Qura” (original: ġādā um āl-qurā), and "With Hakim’s Donkey" (original: mʿ ḥmār āl-ḥakim) are some of his short stories.

 After the outbreak of the Algerian War of Independence, and in 1955, Huhu published his collection of short stories within the Book of Resurrection, the Tunisian series.
 Huhu continuing his work at the Institute of Ben Badis still raised the suspicion of the French police, who arrested him in 1956 and threatened to execute him for being responsible for every incident in the city.

 Death

 On 29 March 1956, Constantine police governor was assassinated, and Huhu was arrested at his house at 6:00 pm and sent to Al-Kodia prison.
-He was then taken to Djebel El Wahch, where has was executed.
+He was then taken to Djebel El Wahch, where he was executed.
 After the independence of Algeria, his body and eight others were found buried in one pit in Oued el Hamimin.
 He was reburied in the Martyrs' Cemetery in El Khroub.
 Freedom struggle martyr, Ahmad Rida Huhu, fought for his country and for freedom of speech.
 He fought, both socially and politically, and used his pen to enrich Algerian literature.